 Why are my teeth sensitive?

 Your teeth have an exterior layer called enamel, which protects your teeth.
 Beneath your gums you have cementum, a protective layer that anchors the tooth root.
 Underneath the enamel and cementum are hollow tubes called dentin.
-When the enamel breaks down, heat and cold pass through the tubules allowing them to arouse the nerves and cells inside the tooth, causing sensitivity and sharp pain.
+When the enamel breaks down, heat and cold pass through the tubules allowing them to stimulate your nerves and cells inside the tooth, causing sensitivity and sharp pain.

 There are several reasons that cause the enamel and cementum to break down and become exposed.
 These can include: